-But despite its popularity, the Balanced Scorecard is often misrepresented or poorly implemented.
-In this guide, we'll walk you through how to implement the Balanced Scorecard Model (and report against it) in a way that drives real business value to your organization.
+In spite of its popularity, the Balanced Scorecard is often misrepresented or poorly implemented.
+In this article, we'll walk you through how to implement the Balanced Scorecard Model (and report against it) in a way that drives real business value to your organization.

-Typical scorecard metrics might include cash flow, sales performance, operating income or return on equity.
+In this perspective, financial performance measures indicate whether an organization's strategy and execution are improving its bottom line.
+Typical scorecard metrics might include cash flow, sales performance, operating income, or return on equity.

-With scorecard metrics such as: % of sales from new products, on-time delivery, net promoter score or share of wallet.
+This perspective should focus on measures that deliver value to the customer.
+These scorecard metrics can include % of sales from new products, on-time delivery, lead time, net promoter score or share of wallet.

-This would include measuring things such as: unit costs, cycle times, yield, error rates, etc.
+In this perspective, you should prioritize internal metrics that could have the greatest impact on customer satisfaction.
+This would include measuring things such as unit costs, cycle times, yield, error rates, etc.

-Examples of metrics being: employee engagement scores, retention rates of high performing staff, skill increases of staff, etc.
+This area of the balanced scorecard focuses on KPIs that encourage continuous improvement, innovation, and learning.
+Examples of metrics include employee engagement scores, retention rates of high-performing staff, skill increases of staff, etc.

 The 4 perspectives of the Balanced Scorecard serve a number of purposes.

-Finally, they also serve as a framework for communicating the strategy of an organization to broader stakeholders.
+- They also serve as a management framework for communicating the organization’s strategy to broader stakeholders.
 E.g. 'We are doing x because it helps us to succeed in the Customer perspective of our scorecard'.

 One study showed that approximately 64% of organizations in the US were using the Balanced Scorecard to measure business performance.

-When we look at the thousands of clients with strategic plans in our own strategy system Cascade, we see a similar level of popularity.
-Interestingly, we often talk with clients about how they're using the Balanced Scorecard only to discover that they aren't even aware of the fact that they've implemented it.
+When we look at the thousands of clients with strategic plans in our own strategy platform, we see a similar level of popularity.
+Often, we talk to clients about the Balanced Scorecard and discover they're not even aware that they've implemented it.

-Instead, they've come to their own conclusion naturally that they need to focus their efforts and measures across roughly the same 4 perspectives that the Balanced Scorecard calls for.
+However, they have arrived at their own conclusions naturally that their efforts and measures should focus on roughly the same four perspectives that the Balanced Scorecard suggests.

 Ultimately, the benefit of implementing the Balanced Scorecard is that it forces your organization into a level of focus that spans both leading KPI indicators as well as lagging ones (more on that later).